 The course examines how community organizing can be used to build a more just world and strengthen our communities.
-Over the course of eight weeks (May 18 – July 11), participants will delve deeply into the fundamentals of social justice and community organizing, and grapple with how they relate to Jewish traditions and values.
+Over the course of seven weeks (February 28 – April 17), participants will delve deeply into the fundamentals of social justice and community organizing, and grapple with how they relate to Jewish traditions and values.
 Most importantly, you will learn how to make a real difference on the issues you care about.

-This special edition of the course is designed specifically for organizing in a time of pandemic.
-We will offer skills and insights for people seeking to organize in this time of crisis, and will support participants to get involved in their communities as they learn.
+After an incredibly challenging year, this special edition of the course has been designed to help us take stock of where we are now and the opportunities for creating change as we move forward in 2021.
+As the pandemic continues, Don’t Kvetch, Organize! will offer skills and insights for people seeking to organize in this time of crisis, and will support participants to get involved in their communities as they learn.

 Who is the course meant for?

-- People who would like to engage in mutual aid and provide community-based relief to issues exacerbated by the pandemic, with an eye towards larger systemic change
+- People who would like take action in their community on issues exacerbated by the pandemic, with an eye towards larger systemic change.

 - A number of full and partial scholarships are available for those who need additional support.

-- Four live cohort meetings, led by Course Instructors, where students can build relationships with one another, reflect together on what they’re learning, and push their learning even further
+- Four live cohort meetings, led by Course Instructors, where participants can build relationships with one another, reflect together on what they’re learning, and push their learning even further.

 “One key message that I am taking away from this course is the idea that Judaism is a radical tradition.
 That themes of justice and equity are embedded throughout Jewish tradition.
 Woven into even the most mainstream of rituals (like Shabbat, for example).
 Before this class, I felt like I had a few explicit connection points between Judaism and my social justice values.
 Now I feel like the whole of Jewish tradition is a connection.
 I am excited to continue to wake up to the radical potential in everyday Judaism–drawing upon it as I continue my work.”